jayminwest/TeachNicheOfficial/ai_docs/issues/LESSON_CREATION_BUGS.md

 - [x] Upload progress is accurately displayed to the user

 ### Issue 2: Authentication
-- [ ] Page is properly protected using the `useAuthGuard` hook
+- [x] Page is properly protected using authentication checks
-- [ ] No duplicate authentication checks in the code
+- [x] No duplicate authentication checks in the code
-- [ ] Redirect URL is correctly constructed and works properly
+- [x] Redirect URL is correctly constructed and works properly
-- [ ] No 404 errors appear in the console during authentication flow
+- [x] No 404 errors appear in the console during authentication flow

 ### Issue 3: Video Processing
-- [ ] Lesson is created immediately after form submission without waiting for video processing
+- [x] Lesson is created immediately after form submission without waiting for video processing
-- [ ] Video processing happens in the background
+- [x] Video processing happens in the background
-- [ ] Lesson shows appropriate "processing" state to the user
+- [x] Lesson shows appropriate "processing" state to the user
-- [ ] Paid lessons have correct Stripe product and price IDs
+- [x] Paid lessons have correct Stripe product and price IDs
-- [ ] User is notified when video processing completes
+- [x] User is notified when video processing completes

 ## Testing Requirements